PSI-Lab/alice-sandbox/meetings/2021_05_04/README.md

-- update s1 inference and s2 data gen to include all examples, regardless of whether it's 100% sensitivity
+- update s1 inference and s2 data gen to include all examples, regardless of whether it's 100% sensitivity. i.e. S2 tasks is to predict the correct label for node pairs that are part of one or more stem bb from S1 prediction.

 ### Data generation with all examples